 Your approvals.
 The agent drafts a proposal.
 You review it.
 You approve it.
 It sends.
 You never have to copy-paste into a template again.

-None of this requires you to build anything.
+None of this requires you to build anything from scratch.
 You describe what you need.
 The agent is configured.
 It runs.
+If you want to understand what's happening under the hood, agent orchestration patterns show how multiple agents coordinate to handle complex workflows.

 The One Platform, Not Five Tools